varmfskii/coco_psg/README.md

 * TESTALL.BIN - A sound test for a system with a Philharmonic-12, a Sound/Speech Cart, and a SuperSpriteFM+

 * TESTCCP.BIN - A sound test for the CoCo PSG - tested in MAME

+* TESTGMC.BIN - A sound test for the Game Master Cart - tested in xroar

 * TESTS12.BIN - A sound test for the Philharmonic-12